whatisaProCoder/git-github-tutorial-for-beginners/README.md

 # Git & Github Tutorial for Beginners
-This is a Git Repository I made while following "Complete Git and GitHub Tutorial for Beginners"  by Apna College on YouTube.
-This is my introduction to the world of Git and Gith\Hub.
+I made this repository while following "Complete Git and GitHub Tutorial for Beginners"  by Apna College Youtube Channel.
+This is my introduction to the world of Git and GitHub.
 I wanted to learn them as I need to save all my coding files on GitHub and not on PC/Onedrive which I learnt on a forum.
+Whenever I am starting a course/project, I need to first make a repository (private) and then pull to my local machine in the C:\User\Coding Workspace.
+That way, my coding files stay safe on github as well as on PC without being backed up again in OneDrive.
+This is the way things should be fron now on.